Blog Legally: 5 Legal Pages Your Website MUST Have

 For all of the above procedures, you will need a lawyer to guide you on the best option for your situation and your future goals, and to explain to you what ups and downs will come with each choice.

 I have been self-employed since I started working when I was 17 years old.
-I have no idea how bureaucracy works when you have a conventional job.
+I have very little knowledge about how bureaucracy works when you have a “traditional” job.

 Now, if you are the complete opposite of me, you will probably find some things a little different in this blogging business.